michalcichon/michalcichon.github.io/_posts/2020-02-17-my-favourite-tools-to-boost-productivity.md

 ![SourceTree]({{site.url}}/assets/2020-02-17/notebook.jpg)

 The last and the most important tool I use every day is a plain, unlined notebook.
-I tried many todo apps, Evernote, OneNote etc. but the flexibility that comes with using a basic paper and pen is something I can't easily substitute.
+I tried many apps like Evernote, OneNote etc. but the flexibility that comes with using a basic paper and pen is something I can’t easily substitute.
+Usually I start my day of work with creating a TODO list of what I should do so I have a plan for the day.
+I can keep it open and close to my laptop which is helpful when I need to sketch some more complex logic or idea.

+These are my daily used tools which I believe boost my productivity the most.
+Of course I have more of them but I wanted to list what I see especially useful.
+Other things include what I see useful but is not used on a daily basis or super handy build scripts which are automated to the level I don’t need to think about them at all. 😊